WardLordRuby/match_wire/README.md

 #### Tips:
 - For help with available filters you can run the command: `h2m_favorites.exe --help`
+- To add spaces to your search term surround it in quotations e.g. `h2m_favorites.exe -i "long search term"`
 - Commonly used queries can be automated by creating a new txt file and entering your desired query formatted for Cmd.
 Then save-as "your-custom-query.bat" and place inside your game directory.

 ## Query help